hclife/code-base/README.md

 # code-base
-This is the very basic knowledge about coding and programming.
+This is the basic knowledge of programming.
+English speaking and programming languages.
+Basic data structures and common algorithms.